Frequently Asked Questions

 An RD or and RDN (Registered Dietitian Nutritionist) has obtained a degree from an accredited college, completed 1600 hours of supervised practice, and passed a nationally recognized board exam.
 We are then held to the standards of the board which requires 75 hours of continuing education annually.
 Most states, including Oregon, will only issue licenses to Registered Dietitians.

 Do you work with people with Diabetes?

-Yes, I follow the guidance of the American Diabetes Association and I am a member of the American Association of Diabetes Educators.
+Yes, I follow the guidance of the American Diabetes Association.
 I will teach you how carbohydrates work in your body and how to know if you are getting the right amount.
 The good news is that the same healthy diet recommended for people with diabetes is recommended for their family as well.

 Can you make a meal plan for me to follow?

 “If you want to feed a man for a day, give him a fish.
 If you want to feed him for a lifetime, teach him to fish.”
 (Chinese proverb) I will teach you how to put foods together in such a way that you will feel more energized, full and satisfied.
 You will learn how to choose foods you like to make balanced meals and snacks to keep you going all day.
 I don’t ask people to give up their favorite foods, nor will I require you to eat foods you don’t like.
 There are plenty of good foods in the world for all of us to enjoy a nutritious lifestyle.